LEADERSHIP DEVELOPMENT TRAININGS

 The Leadership Team is comprised of a group of members who are interested and enthusiastic about giving back to PI.
 They learn, practice, and develop their own skills in becoming effective leaders.
 ALL MEMBERS ARE ENCOURAGED TO SERVE ON THE LEADERSHIP TEAM!
 The Leadership Team leads the weekly support group meetings and directs the organization and programming.
 Members of the Leadership Team may choose to sign up for an existing position, or create a position to fulfill a need within the organization.
 Each Leadership Team serves for a three-month term, and there is no limit to how many terms a member may serve.
 In addition to being fun and rewarding, any leadership position is a great addition to your resume and may count toward high school or college credit.

-The Leadership Team meets for two development training sessions each week with our leadership coach, Nancy Vogl.
+The Leadership Team meets for two development training sessions each week with our leadership coach, Jessica Carroll.
 The Leadership Team develops skills such as: effective communication, giving support, group facilitation, accountability, confidence building, critical thinking, active listening, providing good feedback, advocacy, building community, event planning, organization, time management, and problem solving.
 High priority is given to creating a safe confidential space for all members.
 For more information about our leadership program please contact us at firstname.lastname@example.org.

 LEADERSHIP TEAM POSITIONS